MattiaRiola/is-pizzeria-project/ReportToBe.md

 Here describe at high level the change(s), and their motivation.
 Link with critical points identified in As Is analysis

-**To contrast order loss and mischeduling of orders** A web app will be developed to automatize and reduce human errors in the following events:
+**To contrast order loss and mischeduling of orders** An existing restaurant-management product will be introduced to automatize and reduce human errors in the following events:
-- A section of the web applications will be used by the pizza chef to signal the status empty/low/medium/full of the ingredients, this will be useful for:
+- The product should offer to the pizza chef a way to signal the status empty/low/medium/full of the ingredients, this will be useful for:
   - Giving the cashier the ability to register only orders that can be satisfied reaching an agreement with the client at ordering time.
   - Automatically create a shopping list for the restock.
-- Orders will be registered by the cashier in the system with a dedicated form instead of writing the infos by hand on paper post-its.
+- Orders will be registered by the cashier in the system with an automatic and standardized input instead of writing the infos by hand on paper post-its.
-- Registered orders will be visible by the pizza chef in the kitchen and automatically scheduled by the system
+- Registered orders should be visible by the pizza chef in the kitchen and automatically scheduled by the system
-- Orders information will be visible by the deliverers in a dedicated page of the webapp through their smartphones.
+- Orders information should be visible by the deliverers through their smartphones.
 - Register customer to get customer informations only once in order to:
   - build loyalty of the customer by offering loyalty prizes.
   - speed up ordering process